IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 ### Install Node in Client VSI

 Now, we are in the final step.
-Lets connect to Client VSI and access the Mongo db:
+Lets login to Client VSI and access the Mongo db from a nodejs application:

 1. SSH to client VSI: